ZiHao257/3005-CRUD/README.md

 Enter the below command to install psycopg2: pip install psycopg2

-Download CRUD.py from and setup.sql from the repository.
+Download CRUD.py from and sample.sql from the repository.

 Setting up in PostGreSQL: